oliiiiiiiiiiiii/pokeclient/README.md

 A python api wrapper for https://pokeapi.co/

-Developed by me and TheGenocide
+Developed by me and TheGenocide.